 Stations need to be connecting the dots between talent and brand, particularly on social, to drive audience engagement across the board.
 Talent should be actively cross-promoting content from the station’s main pages on their personal pages, while also using the same pointing language to the newscast that they recommend on brand pages.
 The station’s social community doesn’t exist just on its brand page – the talent communities also have additional tens of thousands of followers who are also willing to engage.

 OTT plays a role in audience engagement and retaining viewers as well.
 This applies to not only the cord-cutting audience but also those who simply cannot make it to a TV in time to watch the newscast during its linear airing.
-Stations should be leveraging OTT to let users know that their viewing experience can be customized based on their own schedules.
+Stations should be leveraging OTT to let users know that their viewing experience can be customized based on their own schedules – and make sure consumers are aware of all of the platforms you offer to get the content and information they need.

 What not to do